 Managed vs. Unmanaged Application Hosting on the CenturyLink Cloud

 If you're offering a SaaS to your customers, or hosting other production applications on our cloud, you may not have time to waste on administrative tasks.
 Let us take care of the daily behind-the-scenes activities so you can focus on improving your application.
-With our on-demand Managed Services, you have access to experts who will maintain and administer your cloud deployments for you, freeing you to focus on creating and improving your applications.
+With our on-demand Managed Services, you have access to experts who will maintain and administer your cloud deployments for you.
+Or you may opt to deploy Managed Services Anywhere from within Cloud Application Manager, which also includes Application Lifecycle Management.
+Either option frees your team to focus on creating and improving your applications, instead of managing the infrastructure they’re built on.

 Our portfolio of managed cloud services range from operating systems to databases, middleware to directory services.
 And they're all delivered with the same speed and agility you expect from any cloud solution.
 If you have a hosted application that is in production and mission-critical to your business success, Managed Cloud Services may be the ideal choice.

-Our Cloud was purpose-built to set a new standard for self-service functionality, offering the widest possible — and ever-growing — range of on-demand services.
+Our cloud solutions were purpose-built to set a new standard for self-service functionality, offering the widest possible — and ever-growing — range of on-demand services.
 Starting with our highly-intuitive unified cloud Control Portal, we enable customers to easily deploy cloud servers and Bare Metal dedicated servers at will.
-Runner, Blueprints, Templates, Packages and powerful APIs offer broad automation capabilities.
+Cloud Application Manager along with Runner, Blueprints, Templates, Packages and powerful APIs, offer broad automation capabilities.
 Functional server Groups and the ability to automate server actions deliver advanced orchestration and control.
-Intelligent Account Management tools allow you to control access, delegate responsibilities and meet compliance and regulation requirements.
+CenturyLink's intelligent Account Management tools allow you to control access, delegate responsibilities and meet compliance and regulation requirements.
+And Cloud Application Manager offers robust monitoring and optimization capabilities to help you manage your multi-cloud spend.

-For many hosted apps, you just need quick and easy access to a cost-effective, high-performance cloud environment.
-With CenturyLink Cloud, you've got it.
+For many hosted apps, you just need quick and easy access to a cost-effective, high-performance cloud environment — whether it's a public, private or hybrid solution.